Visiting Blenheim Palace at Christmas is like seeing all the festive sparkle and magic you know and love… on steroids.

 10. Some parts of the illuminated trail aren’t suitable for prams and buggies

-Some of the trail is uphill and there’s a section of tunnelling lights, which seems to wind its way uphill and over tree roots.
+During our visit, some of the trail was uphill and there was a section of tunnelling lights, which seemed to wind its way uphill and over tree roots.

-Although there are sometimes alternative paths and staff on hand to help, you may find that pushing a pram or buggy is pretty tough in some places.
+Although there were alternative paths and staff on hand to help, you may find that pushing a pram or buggy is pretty tough in some places.

-Being such a family-focused event, this surprised us and we’re still hoping it’s something they might change next year.
+Being such a family-focused event, this surprised us and we’re still hoping it’s something they might change this year.

 11. Don’t miss out on a FREE Blenheim Palace annual pass